samjulien/blog/_posts/2018-04-16-introducing-the-mfa-api.markdown

 - ten-things-you-should-know-about-tokens-and-cookies
 ---

-We are pleased to announce the availability of our [Multi-Factor Authorization API](https://auth0.com/docs/api-auth/tutorials/multifactor-resource-owner-password).
+We are pleased to announce the availability of our [Multi-Factor Authentication API](https://auth0.com/docs/api-auth/tutorials/multifactor-resource-owner-password).
 Up to now, we have provided support for MFA through a simple switch in the Auth0 Dashboard, following our premise of *simplicity* and ease of use.
 However, we also believe in providing powerful *building blocks* for our users.
 For this reason we have developed a new API to perform the full MFA flow, even with multiple authenticators, in a flexible and convenient way.
 In this article we will take a look at the API and build a simple CLI app to demonstrate how to use it.
 Read on!

 {% include tweet_quote.html quote_text="The MFA API is now available, learn how to embed MFA in your apps taking full control of the experience!" %}